2020-2021 Undergraduate & Graduate Catalog

 One or two of the seven courses may be from a list of GVSU courses (called Application Cognate courses) that are accepted by the statistics department as applying statistical methodology.

-- STA 215 - Introductory Applied Statistics Credits: 3 OR STA 216 - Intermediate Applied Statistics (3 credits)
+- STA 215 - Introductory Applied Statistics (3 credits) OR STA 312 - Probability and Statistics (3 credits)

-- STA 216 - Intermediate Applied Statistics Credits: 3
+- STA 216 - Intermediate Applied Statistics (3 credits)

-At least three of the courses must come from the following list:
+At least three courses (15 credits) must be completed from the following:

 - STA 301 - Questionnaire Design and Execution (3 credits)